Novel Fuzzy Centrality Measures in Vague Social Networks: Preliminaries

+\citet{yeh1975fuzzy} later extended this concept for clustering analysis, allowing both vertices and edges to be fuzzy:

+\begin{definition}[Yeh and Bang \citep{yeh1975fuzzy}] A fuzzy graph $G = (V, R)$ consists of a set of vertices $V$ and a fuzzy relation $R$ on $V$, where edges have a membership function $\mu_{R}: V \times V \rightarrow [0,1]$. \end{definition}

+Subsequently, \citet{blue1997applications,blue2002unified} categorized fuzzy graphs into types, such as fuzzy sets of crisp graphs, crisp vertices and edges with fuzzy connectivity, fuzzy vertices with crisp edges, and crisp graphs with fuzzy weights.
+These variations reflect different levels of fuzziness in graph structures, from fully crisp to various combinations of fuzzy elements.

-In this work, we propose the use of Fuzzy Graphs (FG) as a generalization of Weighted Graphs (WG).
+In this paper, we focus specifically on the case where the ties (or edges) in the graph are fuzzy, while the actors (or vertices) are crisp.
+This approach allows us to model the uncertainty or varying strength of relationships between clearly defined actors, reflecting more realistic scenarios in social network analysis where connections may not be strictly binary but can vary in intensity or reliability.
+We propose the use of Fuzzy Graphs (FG) as a generalization of Weighted Graphs (WG).
 A WG is one in which edges are associated with weights.
 A WG can be represented as \( G(V, E, W) \), where \( W \) represents the weights associated with each edge (\(|W| = |E|\)).
 For an adjacency matrix representation, instead of \( 0 \) and \( 1 \), we can use the weight associated with the edge.
 This saves space by combining \( E \) and \( W \) into one adjacency matrix \( A \), assuming an edge exists between \( v_i \) and \( v_j \) if and only if \( W_{i,j} \neq 0 \).

-In the literature, there are different definitions and proposals for the concept of fuzzy graph \citep[see e.g.][]{Zimmermann_2001}.
-Here, we focus on graphs where only the edges are fuzzy.
 Thus, FGs are considered as a generalization of WG, where edges are associated with fuzzy numbers.

 \begin{definition} An undirected fuzzy social network is defined as a fuzzy relational structure \( \widetilde{G}_{un} = (V, E, \widetilde{A}_{un}) \), where \( V = \{v_{1}, v_{2}, \ldots, v_{n}\} \) is a non-empty set of actors or nodes, and